-National Crime Agency's CEOP Education Programme provides information for parents and carers to help protect their child from online child sexual abuse, including
+National Crime Agency's CEOP Education Programme - Provides information for parents and carers to help protect their child from online child sexual abuse, including #AskTheAwkward - help to talk with your children about online relationships

-#AskTheAwkward, guidance on how to talk to their children about online relationships.
+(thinkuknow.co.uk) - Guidance on how to talk to their children about online relationships

-© Crown copyright 2023
+© Crown copyright 2024

-This publication (not including logos) is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
-Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.
+This publication is licensed under the terms of the Open Government Licence v3.0, except where otherwise stated.
+To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3.

+Where we have identified any third-party copyright information, you will need to obtain permission from the copyright holders concerned.